WELCOME! Ahlan wa Sahlan!

 PLEASE NOTE: Prior experience only.
-If you are a beginner, please register for Level 1, from 8-9 pm.
+If you are a beginner, please register for Level 1/ESSENTIALS.

 A “just dance” experience–a great way to learn transition and flow for more experienced bellydance students.
 Dance veils will be provided or bring your own.

 All ages and shapes welcome.
 Those with prior experience in Am-Cab or ATS/tribal also welcome.